dongzhang04/greenearthnet/documents/readme.txt

 5. OOD-st test, same locations as OOD-s in the years 2021-2022, meant for spatio-temporal extrapolation

 Wang, W. et al. Pyramid Vision Transformer: A Versatile Backbone for Dense Prediction Without Convolutions.
 In Proceedings of the IEEE/CVF International Conference on Computer Vision, pages 568–578, 2021.
 2, 3
 - developed a Transformer based model as opposed to convolutional neural networks (CNN) commonly found in computer vision
 - well suited for high resolution downstream tasks, specifically image classification, object detection, and semantic segmentation
-- embeds patches of 4x4 pixels and feeds whole images as sequences of patches into a Transformer encoder, allowing for a global receptive field as opposed to local receptive fields generated through convolutions which require further network depth to grow larger
+- embeds patches of 4x4 pixels and feeds images as sequences of patches into a Transformer encoder, allowing for a global receptive field rather than local receptive fields generated through convolutions which require further network depth to grow larger
-- generates 4 levels of feature maps by using the first one as input for the next level, allowing for multi-scale feature maps similar to CNNs
+- generates 4 levels of feature maps by using the first one as input for the next level, allowing for multi-scale feature maps
-- improves the multi-head attention layer in the Transformer encoder with a spatial reduction layer to lower computation and memory costs
+- augments the multi-head attention layer in the Transformer encoder with a spatial reduction layer to lower computation and memory costs

 Wang, W. et al. PVT v2: Improved baselines with Pyramid Vision Transformer.
 Computational Visual Media, 8(3):415–424, 2022.